assemblee-virtuelle/semapps/website/docs/middleware/crypto/verifiable-credentials.md

 `object` - The verification result.
 If verification succeeds, it will return `{ verified: true }`.
 If it fails, it will return `{ verified: false, error: <error> }`.

-### Capability Issuance and Chains

-To issue a capability to someone, the VC issuer sets the `credentialSubject.id` to the ID of the actor being authorized.
-For chains, the `credentialSubject.id` of the previous capability VC must match the `issuer` of the next VC in the chain.

-#### Example: Issuing and Verifying a Capability Chain
+### Example: Issuing and Verifying a Capability Chain

-_Some fields are omitted._
+_Some properties are omitted._

 1. **Issuing the First Capability**:
-   This capability will allow holders to see the issuer's profile and send `Note` activities (assuming the user puts restrictions on that for strangers).
+   This capability will allow holders to see the issuer's profile (`apods:hasAuthorization`, which is checked in the [WebACL middleware](../webacl/index.md)) and send `Note` activities (assuming the user puts restrictions on that for strangers and the [activity handler](../activitypub/activities-handler.md) supports it.
+Disclaimer: For `Create > Note` activities, there is no handler capable of this.
+The example is for illustrative purposes).

    ```json
    {